Support Our Community's Future

 Horizons of Kent and Queen Anne’s strives to make the program engaging and we center it around a new theme every summer.
 We reach out to and forge new relationships with nonprofits and individuals in the community that align with the theme and add to the enrichment activities.
 It is important to Horizons not only to offer activities that expand students’ ideas of what’s possible, but also to deepen their understanding of their own local surroundings and environment.

-Our Host Schools
+Our Schools & Partnerships

 • 2026 Re-Enrollment